 Through the generous donation of philanthropist, Penn State graduate, and businessman Steve Sheetz and his wife, Nancy, the Sheetz Center for Entrepreneurial Excellence opened its doors in fall 2011.
-The Center is the home to Penn State Altoona's entrepreneurship program and the Sheetz Fellows Program.
+The Center is the home to Penn State Altoona's entrepreneurship program, the Sheetz Fellows Program, and the Altoona LaunchBox supported by the Hite family.

 The Center includes Rossman Park (external to building entrance); the Brett Lobby; the M&T Vestibule; The Hite Company Lounge; the Michael and Gail Irwin Family Trading Room; the Young, Oakes, Brown & Company Conference Room; the Ferris Family Gathering Space; the mini trade showroom; a business incubator, as well as classrooms and conference rooms.